nickjj/ansible-acme-sh/README.md

 #
 # Installing is different than issuing and we'll cover that later.
 acme_sh_default_extra_flags_install_cert: ""

+# When deploying certificates via `deploy` command, you can choose to add additional flags that
+# are not present here by default.
+Supply them just as you would on the command
+# line, such as "--help".
+#
+# Installing is different than issuing and we'll cover that later.
+acme_sh_default_extra_flags_deploy_cert: ""

 # When a certificate is issued or renewed, acme.sh will attempt to run a command
 # of your choosing.
 This could be to restart or reload your web server or proxy.